erithobra/databases/sql-intro-lesson/README.md

 **OR**

-If you want to create a db using `cmd`, here is the query for it
+If you want to create a db from inside of `psql`, here is the query for it

 ```psql
 CREATE DATABASE generalassembly;